kerberizer/qmrf-test/qmrf-editor/src/site/markdown/index.md

 The QSAR Model Reporting Format (QMRF) is a harmonised template for summarising and reporting key information on QSAR models, including the results of any validation studies.
 The information is structured according to the OECD validation principles.

-Download the [QMRF Editor](https://sourceforge.net/projects/qmrf/files/QMRF%20Editor/) in order to describe your models in QMRF format and send the descriptions to JRC-IHCP-COMPUTOX@ec.europa.eu  to have them included in the database.
+Download the [QMRF Editor](https://sourceforge.net/projects/qmrf/files/QMRF%20Editor/) in order to describe your models in QMRF format and send the descriptions to JRC-COMPUTOX@ec.europa.eu to have them included in the database.

 The QMRF schema 3.0 is updated Oct 2016 to include ontology annotation and enhancements applicable for reporting models, using nanomaterials.